Lennox Castle in 2014, photographed by Robert Adam at RCAHMS One of a series of aerial photographs of the site

 The aerial photograph of that section of the hospital (below) was taken in 1953.
 It was turned into a maternity unit in 1941, as part of the Emergency Medical Scheme during the Second World War and continued as such until 1964.
 All the buildings were demolished to make way for a housing development, for which planning permission was granted in 2006.

-Below is the gazetteer entry from 1990.
+Below is a revised version of the piece I wrote on the hospital around 1990.
 I remember the hospital quite well, it was one that was particularly impressive, architecturally and for its setting.
 It was quite a shock to see what has happened since.

 LENNOX CASTLE HOSPITAL, LENNOXTOWN Lennox Castle, situated at the western edge of the hospital complex, was built between 1837 and 1841 to designs by David Hamilton.